 Do they carry dangerous diseases and what are the symptoms of their bites?

 Unfortunately, kissing bugs and the Chagas disease infections often go hand in hand and this is a fairly serious concern.
 However, remember that it’s not the saliva (or the blood) that contains the disease (unlike Malaria).
 The disease is actually contained within their feces (poo) and you will only catch it if the excrement (that has the disease) is placed near an open wound (such as a recent cut or graze), is dropped in your eye (can also be rubbed in with your fingers) or if you swallow it.
-Some of the symptoms of Chagas disease include (but are not limited to):
+Some of the symptoms of Chagas disease include:

 - Diarrhea (does depend on the person)